 In 2021, the hyperconnectivity market was valued at $319.4 billion.
-By 2031, it’s expected to expand to a value of $2.2 trillion.
+By 2031, it’s expected to expand to $2.2 trillion.
 In fact, according to Forbes, the motto of the future is “anything that can be connected will be connected.”

 From a cybersecurity standpoint, on the other hand, hyperconnectivity presents major challenges.
 With data being exchanged continuously, the attack surface becomes larger all the time.
 Keeping up with these evolving security vulnerabilities becomes a never-ending battle.